martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 ![unit tests passing](/images/Screen-Shot-2015-03-14-at-11.13.44-am.png)

 I hope this gives you a good overview of where to get started with unit testing in Angular applications with Karma.
-I&#8217;ve covered how you can compile your ES6 modules using Karma, mocking your own dependencies and injecting Angular dependencies, and spying and stubbing with Sinon.
+I’ve covered how you can compile your ES6 modules using Karma, mocking your own dependencies and injecting Angular dependencies, and spying and stubbing with Sinon.

 In the next article I hope to write an explanation of how you can unit test directives.
-This is a little trickier because it involves the compilation of HTML and creating your own injected `$scope`, but once you&#8217;ve done it once it is easy to modify it for each test you need to write.
+This is a little trickier because it involves the compilation of HTML and creating your own injected `$scope`, but once you’ve done it once it is easy to modify it for each test you need to write.
 Now get testing!